 The original model for Duck Tour boats were military surplus amphibious vehicles; due to the popularity of duck tours, some vehicles are now purpose-built for touring.

 The first company calling its tour offerings “duck tours” began operating in the 1940s.
 As fleets aged and more duck tours hit the road, accidents increased.
+Since then, there have been numerous serious and fatal accidents that have resulted in a number of personal injury and wrongful death lawsuits filed against the company alleging negligence.

 Hot Springs, Arkansas: A military surplus DUKW vehicle sunk while on tour on Lake Hamilton.
 13 of the 20 people on board, including three young children, lost their lives.
 Passengers were not wearing life preservers.
 The boat took on water rapidly and submerged within a few minutes.